lzhang714/ELK_10.8.16_mod/src_mod/readme.txt

 1.
 Ground state calculation is carried out in gndstate.f90 (gndstate.f90 is not touched).
-When dft+u is turned on, it will first generate a density matrix then the potential matrix, with this two lines: call gendmatmt call genvmatmt
+When dft+u is turned on, it will generate a density matrix then a potential matrix, with this two lines: call gendmatmt call genvmatmt